kalmiallc/verifiable-ai-data/README.md

 - If the hashes match, the verification is confirmed.
 - Similarly, users can provide trustworthiness by writing the hash to the blockchain themselves.

-This approach ensures transparency, trustworthiness, and decentralization in verifying AI-generated answers.
+This approach ensures transparency, trustworthiness, and decentralization when verifying AI-generated answers.

-TODO:// Add descpritipon, how llm and RAG works.
+### RAG and LLM communication

+We use Weaviate as our main Vector database with two different collections.
+In the first collection, we store knowledge which is then fed to the LLM (Gemini) to provide contextual information.
+In the second collection, we store LLM generated question and answer pairs - each pair obtains its own hash and the end user has an option to stake his own funds to verify the question and answer pairs.
+Verified answers are then used by LLM to provide user verified answers which can be verified on blockchain - these answers have higher priority than new AI generated answers.

 # Future Plan